wozitech/equalExperts/README.md

   * Introduced src/services/exchangeRate.ts along with unit test spec src/services/exchangeRate.ts, with a single test expected to fail
   * Two integration tests and one unit test running, but all failing (as expected).
 * Paused
+* Resumed at 09:40
+* By 10:00; implemented the express routers/controller encapsulation for exchangeRates; two of the three integration tests now pass.
+TODO on step1 - exchange rate service and integrate with controller - all existing tests to pass.
+* paused